iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 5 reviews"/>
 </p>

+> It's a very good way to keep up with the pandemic in my home state.<br> :date: __2021-02-21 03:19:51__

 > I like the fact that this app checks for covid it alerts you to let you know what exactly its doing.
-Most Recommended<br> :date: __2021-02-07 22:45:44__
+Most Recommended<br> :date: __2021-02-16 20:26:02__

+> Call V's in your head and what you did in your life will kill you<br> :date: __2021-02-15 05:50:20__

 > Good<br> :date: __2021-02-05 23:46:01__